JAlcocerT/JAlcocerT/content/docs/Dev/web.md

 ### Select a SSG

 Choose the SSG (Hugo, Astro,...)

-And find/create a theme you like
+And find/create/tweak a theme you like!

 ### Tweak the Theme and Build